Os Municipality (Hordaland): Geography

-The municipality of Os was located on the southwestern part of the Bergen Peninsula, south of the municipality of Bergen and southeast of the municipality of Samnanger.
-The Fusafjorden was to the east, the Bjørnafjorden to the south, and the Lysefjorden lies to the west.
-The municipality of Fusa was located to the east (across the Fusafjorden), the municipality of Tysnes was to the south (across the Bjørnafjorden), and the municipality of Austevoll was to the west (across the Lysefjorden).
+Os Municipality was located on the southwestern part of the Bergen Peninsula, south of Bergen Municipality and southeast of Samnanger Municipality.
+The Fusafjorden was to the east, the Bjørnafjorden to the south, and the Lysefjorden to the west.
+Fusa Municipality was located to the east (across the Fusafjorden), Tysnes Municipality was to the south (across the Bjørnafjorden), and Austevoll Municipality was to the west (across the Lysefjorden).

-The southwestern part of Os included many small islands including Skorpo, Strøno, and Innerøya.
+The southwestern part of Os Municipality included many small islands including Skorpo, Strøno, Lysøya, and Innerøya.
 The village area of Søre Øyane was located on several small islands off the mainland shore.

 The municipality was somewhat mountainous, especially in the northeastern part of the municipality.
-The mountain Sveningen was a tripoint boundary, marking the boundary point where the municipalities of Bergen, Os, and Samnanger meet.
-It was located in extreme northeastern Os.
-The mountains of Mosnuken and Lyshornet are both located in Os.
+The highest point in the municipality was the 842.6 m tall mountain Sveningen, a tripoint boundary in the extreme northeastern part of the municipality, marking the boundary point where the municipalities of Bergen, Os, and Samnanger meet.
+The mountains of Mosnuken and Lyshornet were also located in Os Municipality.